PlatonaM/lopco-core/README.md

  - `LOPCO_BM_AUTOBACKUP_INTERVAL` if the above options are set to 0 the [Backup-Manager](https://github.com/PlatonaM/lopco-backup-manager) service will create backups in the given interval (seconds).
  - `LOPCO_BM_AUTOBACKUP_MAX_DAYS` set the number of days automatic backups are retained by the [Backup-Manager](https://github.com/PlatonaM/lopco-backup-manager) service.
  - `LOPCO_GUI_PORT` port the [GUI](https://github.com/PlatonaM/lopco-gui) service will be available on.

+#### Deploy LOPCO Services

+To deploy the LOPCO [services](#lopco-services) go to the [core installation dictionary](#lopco-core-installation) and issue the following command:

+    ./updater.sh deploy

+If any of the [config options](#configuration) change, the above command must be issued again to redeploy the affected services.